 Historically, well before Covid, many had considered six months of inventory (active listings) to be an indicator of a balanced market between buyers and sellers, but many are reconsidering that metric now.
 The "BUYERS" trend line above shows how many buyers are buying in a six month period.
 The "SELLERS" trend line above shows how many sellers are in the market (active listings) at any given time.
-Over the past several years we have seen a steady increase in buyers and a declining number of sellers.
-We now see many (many!) more buyers buying in a six month period than there are homes for sale at any given time.
+Over the past several years saw seen a steady increase in buyers and a declining number of sellers, leading to a strong seller's market.
+Over the past six months we have seen buyer activity starting to level out and inventory levels starting to rise slightly.